Garden Management For Wildlife Movement

-Beginning gardeners may think that once the snow comes, growing season is over; but that is simply not true.
-In fact, the winter season is when growers need to be creative on how they protect their gardens from frost damage and nosy wildlife.
-Here are a few things to keep in-mind as we begin gardening in winter.
+Beginning gardeners may think that once the snow comes, growing season is over; but veteran growers know better.
+The winter season is when growers need to be creative on how they protect their gardens from frost damage and nosy wildlife.
+Here are a few things to keep in-mind to continue to grow this winter season.

 Winter Garden Maintenance

 There are many plants to grow outside in the winter that can be used as side dishes or salads including onions; garlic; asparagus; peas and leafy greens like spinach.

 Growing these winter crops can ensure that cooks have a healthy supply of fresh vegetables directly from the garden.
 However, gardeners cannot simply plant these veggies and walk away.
 They will need to prepare the soil for chilly weather conditions and snow.

 Gardeners may need to bring plants inside for indoor growing; move plants to a cold frame; or place blankets around growing areas to insulate them.

 Soil will need to be treated and prepared with organic matter after avoiding old mulch.